Healthy Homes Assessment Havelock North Central

 Fines for Failing to Comply

-From the 1st of July in 2021, when a brand new or renewed contract is signed on the Havelock North Central rental property, all Healthy Homes compliance work must be finished by the end of 90 days.
+From the 1st of July in 2021, when a new or renewed contract is signed on a Havelock North Central rental property, all Healthy Homes compliance work must be finished within 90 days.

-Find the full information on details on Residential Tenancies Act landlords responsibilities.
+See the full details for how to apply the Residential Tenancies Act landlords responsibilities.

 Healthy homes matter